tamari92/kf2-tournament/streamers.md

 Additionally, **please do not use copyrighted music** during the stream.
 This typically results in the stream's VOD being muted, which impacts the ability to rewatch the matches down the line.

 A set of official tournament graphics, overlays, and transitions are available.
+See (https://github.com/tamari92/kf2-tournament/blob/summer23/streamers.md#streamer-content)[above] for more information.

 Please contact Tamari or ZeElmo for more information and directions on how to set everything up.